shuzhiquan/IRIC/README.md

 ### An Example
 RBBagging
 #### Arguments
 form: a formula, as in the lm function.
-data: a data frame in which to interpret the variables named in the formula
+data: a data frame in which to interpret the variables named in the formula.
 numBag: an integer, the number of trees to use.
-base: base learner
+base: base learner.
 type: type of learning, one of the SMOTEBagging, RUSBagging, RBBagging.
 See details below.
 allowParallel: whether generates subsets for base classifiers in parallel way or not.
 Take value true and false.
 #### Details
 Depending on the speciﬁed type one of the following ensemble classification methods is executed.
 **SMOTEBagging**: an ensemble-based learning which embeds the SMOTE into the Bagging learning framework.